 - Work from front to back, ie start with the lids and examine as far back as the instruments you have will permit you to, looking at the anterior segment, lens, and vitreous through to the fundus.
 Don't forget to test for corneal sensation (a rolled cotton bud lightly touching the cornea) and then re-examine the cornea using fluorescein.

-Light from the outside world has to cross a series of transparent media to reach the retina, namely the cornea, the (crystalline) lens and the vitreous.
+- Light from the outside world has to cross a series of transparent media to reach the retina, namely the cornea, the (crystalline) lens and the vitreous.
+These are the visual media.
+Try to decide whether the visual media are clear or not - this will be a good guide as to what the diagnosis might be.
 If you cannot obtain a red reflex, it is likely that the problem lies within one or more of these structures.
 This may be an intrinsic problem to the structure (eg, corneal oedema secondary to corneal trauma) or as a result of a more distant problem (eg, clouding of the lens due to uncontrolled diabetes).
 If you can obtain red reflex, the problem is more likely to lie at the level of the retina or the optic nerve.

 - Look for evidence of trauma, infection or inflammation (generally manifesting themselves as a red eye ± associated features) - be guided by the history.